Air Greenland: Management and structure

 On 29 May 2019 the Greenlandic Government acquired 37.5% of the shares in Air Greenland from the SAS Group and 25% of the company shares from the Danish Government, becoming the sole owner of the airline.
 The total price of the 62.5% share was DKK 462 mill.
 The government ownership is held by the Ministry of Housing, Infrastructure, and Transport, that oversees the development of the transport industry in Greenland and controls Mittarfeqarfiit, the airport authority in Greenland.

 The Air Greenland board of directors has a total of nine members, including three members representing airline employees.
 The current chairman is Kjeld Zacho Jørgensen (appointed 2018) and the deputy-chairman is Bodil Marie Damgaard (appointed 2016).
 The CEO of Air Greenland is Jakob Nitter Sørensen, appointed in January 2017.

 Headquartered in Nuuk, the airline had 668 employees in December 2009.
 The airline's technical base is located at Nuuk Airport.

+Air Greenland owns 39% of the Icelandic airline Norlandair ehf.